Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection: Results of Primary Classification

 \section{Results of Primary Classification}

 Fig.~\ref{fig: oversensitive} shows the precision and recall of each LLM with various prompt patterns.
 Models are distinguished by colors (LLaMA-2-7b in green, Mixtral-8x7b in blue, GPT-3.5-Turbo in red), and varying prompt patterns are represented by different shapes.
 The equilibrium line in the figure represents an ideal state where precision and recall are equal, indicating that the model's predictions do not favor either the positive or negative class.
-Points above the equilibrium line (recall $>$ precision) indicate a model bias towards classifying most data as positive.
-Points below the line (recall $<$ precision) suggest a model bias towards classifying most data as negative.
+Points above the equilibrium line (recall $>$ precision) indicate a model bias toward classifying most data as positive.
+Points below the line (recall $<$ precision) suggest a model bias toward classifying most data as negative.

-\textbf{LLaMA-2-7b and Mixtral-8x7b exhibit oversensitive:} The majority of points for LLaMA-2-7b and Mixtral-8x7b fall above the equilibrium line in both the Latent Hatred and SBIC datasets.
+\textbf{LLaMA-2-7b and Mixtral-8x7b exhibit over-sensitivity:} The majority of points for LLaMA-2-7b and Mixtral-8x7b fall above the equilibrium line in both the Latent Hatred and SBIC datasets.
 This suggests that these models classify statements without hateful intent as hate speech, indicating an excessive level of sensitivity.
-However, the models did not demonstrate a similar tendency for excessive sensitivity on the ToxiGen dataset.

-This discrepancy can be attributed to the fact that many negative examples in the Implicit and SBIC datasets involve sensitive groups or topics, causing confusion in the models and leading to over-sensitivity.
-In contrast, the negative examples in ToxiGen are straightforward and may not even include sensitive groups or topics.
-Refer to Appendix~\ref{sec: oversensitive examples} for specific examples.